FranciscoPonceGomez/Articles/Articles/Article2.md

 ### How to install npm packages in VS 2015 with Node Tools

-The tipical Node.js application calls all the modules it needs at the begining with a sintaxis like this:
+The tipical Node.js application calls all the modules it needs at the begining with a syntax like this:

 ```javascript
 var restify = require('restify');